Climate outlook for October 2020 to January 2021

 Minimum temperature maps

 - Australia's temperature and rainfall variability are also influenced by global warming caused by human activities.
-Australia's climate has warmed by around 1.4 °C since 1910, while southern Australia has seen a reduction of 10–20% in rainfall across the cool season months (April–October) in recent decades.
+Australia's climate has warmed by around 1.4 °C since 1910, while southern Australia has seen a reduction of 10–20% in cool season (April–October) rainfall in recent decades.

-- The Bureau's climate model uses the physics of our oceans, atmosphere, ice and land surface combined with millions of observations from satellites and on land and sea.
-As a result, these outlooks incorporates influences from climate change and natural climate drivers like ENSO, IOD, the MJO, and SAM.
+- The Bureau's climate model uses the physics of our atmosphere, oceans, ice, and land surface combined with millions of observations from satellites and on land and sea.
+As a result, it incorporates the influence of climate change and natural climate drivers like ENSO, IOD, the MJO and SAM in its outlooks.